Anatomical Sciences and Neurobiology (PhD)

 2. Receive at least a score of 5 on each question.

 A student who does not meet these passing requirements will have one chance for remediation.
 The remedial examination must be completed no later than six months after the student completed the original examination.
-Students that pass the qualifying exam with a score between 12 and 16 will be asked to revise their answers according to reviewer concerns.
 The exam will again be comprised of answering two questions in the same format; the third question that had been submitted to the student by the ASNB Graduate Committee that was not answered plus a new question.
 Failure after remediation will result in dismissal from the PhD program.
+Students that pass the qualifying exam with a score between 12 and 16 will be asked to revise their answers according to reviewer concerns.

-Upon successful completion of the exam, an evaluation form stating the outcome of the exam will be completed and signed by each committee member and will become a permanent part of the student’s record.
+Upon successful completion of the exam, an evaluation form stating the outcome of the exam will be completed and will become a permanent part of the student’s record.
 A passing grade indicates that the student has completed the requirements for an MS degree.
 At this point, the student becomes a doctoral candidate and must register for and maintain candidacy (DOCT 600) until the successful completion of his/her dissertation.
 This registration must be maintained year-round (Fall, Spring, and Summer).
 The statute of limitation for obtaining a PhD degree at the University of Louisville is four years after passing the qualifying exam.
 University-wide official maximums for Fellowships and Graduate Assistantships are typically six years.

 Research Proposal